 The news that fizzy drinks are bad for us doesn’t come as a shock.
-However, like with most of our other guilty pleasures, (read: cookies, chocolate and Maccie D’s), it doesn’t stop us still reaching for them.
+However, like with most of our other guilty pleasures, (read: cookies, chocolate and Maccie Ds), it doesn’t stop us still reaching for them.
 If we knew the true extent though at which they were wreaking havoc with our health, we’d never go near them again.
 “Doctors are in no doubt that the biggest danger from many of the popular fizzy drinks doesn’t come from the hidden additives, flavourings or colourings but from sugar,” says GP and Get The Gloss Expert Dr Anita Sturnham.
 “Sugar has been dominating the headlines, with experts claiming it to be highly toxic to the body.
-New research suggests that sugar could be one of the leading causes of illness and death in the UK, with claims that it is toxic and that it should be regulated in the same way as alcohol and tobacco.”
+Research suggests that sugar could be one of the leading causes of illness and death in the UK, with claims that it should be regulated in the same way as alcohol and tobacco.”

 According to nutritional therapist Henrietta Norton, “Liquids can seem like mindless eating - we wouldn’t dream about eating two or three cream cakes at once however, the average can of seemingly ‘healthy’ sounding fizzy drinks with romantic sounding names such as Cloudy Lemonade, contain around 6-12 teaspoons of sugar in them - we’d never put that on top of our cereal for example, but when it comes to liquids, we can mindlessly take in these sugar-laden calories.”

-Thanks to Jamie Oliver and his campaign to slap a sugar tax on food and drink, the impact that the sweet stuff is having on the population's health and rising obesity levels has made the discussion on sugar all the more topical.
+Thanks to Jamie Oliver and his campaign to slap a sugar tax on food and drink and a call from Cancer Research UK calling for the same, the impact that the sweet stuff is having on the population's health and rising obesity levels has made the discussion on sugar all the more topical.
 We asked Dr Sturnham, Henrietta Norton, Nathalie Schyllert - Director of Bodywear and Operations at Bodyism and cosmetic dentist Dr Joe Oliver to delve deeper into the topic and set the record straight about fizzy drinks once and for all.

 Here are 15 reasons why fizzy drinks are indeed the devil's brew...